-45.2.3.68c.1 PCS reset (3.2291.15)
+45.2.3.72.1 PCS reset (3.2291.15)

+Change as follows so that it applies equally to 10BASE-T1S & T1M:

 Resetting the 10BASE-T1S/T1M PCS is accomplished by setting bit 3.2291.15 to one.
 This action shall set all PCS registers to their default states.
 Consequently, this action may change the internal state of the PCS and the state of the physical link.
 This action may also initiate a reset in any other MMDs that are instantiated in the same package.
 This bit is self-clearing, and the PCS shall return a value of one in bit 3.2291.15 when a reset is in progress; otherwise, it shall return a value of zero.
 The PCS is not required to accept a write transaction to any of its registers until the reset process is completed.
 The control and management interface shall be restored to operation within 0.5 s from the setting of bit 3.2291.15.
 During a reset, a PCS shall respond to reads from bits 3.0.15, 3.8.15:14, and 3.2291.15.
 Reads for all other bits shall be ignored.

 NOTE—This operation may interrupt data communication.